 - Work with your advisor(s) to identify your Plan B project topic and begin developing your research prospectus.

 - Prepare and submit your GPAS Degree Plan, ideally during the second or third semester.
 The NRSM Research Plan form must accompany the submission of the degree plan and will help you shape the write-up of your research prospectus.
-Please reach out to [email protected] for a copy of the NRSM Research Plan form.

 - Please note that approval of the degree and research plans can take up to a month.